 It’s no exaggeration to say that this was the biggest and best Sea Otter Classic in the event’s decades-long history.
 With the demise of Interbike, North America’s largest cycling industry tradeshow, Sea Otter has grown in significance.
 Some brands introduced revolutionary new products while others unveiled incremental advancements aimed at improving the ride.
-Here are five our Mtbr’s favorite products from this year’s show.
+Here are five of Mtbr’s favorite products from this year’s show.

 Niner MCR 9 RDO Full Suspension Gravel Bike